-Injuries on offshore oil rig platforms are quite common.
+Unfortunately, the need for a Louisiana offshore oil rig accident attorney is quite common.
 In fact, the likelihood of an injury has contributed significantly to high oil rig worker pay.
-Regardless of the inherent risks involved in the industry, oil rig operators still have a duty to maintain a reasonably safe working environment given the circumstances.
-Failure to do so could expose them to liability, and it could give the injured worker an actionable claim for damages.
+Regardless of the inherent risks involved in the industry, oil rig operators still have a duty to their workers.
+That duty includes the maintenance of a reasonably safe working environment given the circumstances.
+Failure to do so could expose them to liability.
+This could give the injured worker an actionable claim for damages.

-Offshore oil rig platforms are constructed on “navigable waterways,” and as such, workers who spend a significant portion of their time on an oil rig will be classified as seamen under the federal Jones Act.
+Offshore oil rig platforms are constructed on “navigable waterways.”
+As such, workers who spend a significant portion of their time on an oil rig are seamen under the federal Jones Act.

 When bringing an injury claim against the defendant-operator of the oil rig platform, you’ll have to establish that the defendant was negligent.
 In other words, you’ll have to show that they failed to exercise ordinary care in maintaining a reasonably safe work environment.

-Though the operator of the oil rig may be liable for the damages you suffered aboard the offshore oil rig, there may be other liable defendants, too.
-In the offshore oil rig context, for example, there are often contractors and other third-party teams providing outsourced services to the oil rig workers.
-If those third parties are negligent, and they thereby cause you harm, then you could ostensibly bring an independent injury claim against them for damages.
+Though the operator of the oil rig may be liable for the damages you suffered aboard the offshore oil rig, other liable defendants may also exist.
+In the offshore oil rig context, for example, contractors and other third-party teams often provide outsourced services to the oil rig workers.
+If those third parties are negligent, and they thereby cause you harm, then you could bring a claim against them for damages.

-Consult an Experienced Alexandria Oil Rig Injury Attorney at the Law Firm of Walter Gabriel for Help
+Consult an Experienced Louisiana Oil Rig Accident Attorney at The Law Firm of Walter Gabriel for Help

-At the Law Firm of Walter Gabriel, we relentlessly advocate on behalf of those who have suffered injuries in various maritime-related accidents, including offshore oil rig accidents.
+Attorney Gabriel relentlessly advocates on behalf of those who have suffered injuries in various maritime-related accidents.
+This includes offshore oil rig accidents.

-The process of securing compensation for your injuries can be a challenging and confusing journey, and as such, we maintain a highly-communicative relationship with our clients to ensure that they are kept apprised of case developments.
-This dynamic also ensures that we have all the information we need to act decisively when necessary in order to take advantage of opportunities as they arise.
+The process of securing compensation for your injuries can be a challenging and confusing journey.
+As such, he maintains a highly-communicative relationship with clients to make sure that they are kept apprised of case developments.
+This dynamic also ensures that he can have all the information he needs to take advantage of opportunities as they arise.

-If you’d like to learn about how we can help, call 318-445-2121 or send us a message online to schedule a free and confidential consultation with an Alexandria oil rig injury attorney at the Law Firm of Walter Gabriel.
+If you’d like to learn about how he can help, call or send a message online to schedule a free and confidential consultation with a Louisiana offshore oil rig accident attorney at the Law Firm of Walter Gabriel.